-Scott is an Enterprise Agile Coach for PayPal.
+Scott is an Enterprise Agile Coach.
 He tries to forget that at one time or another he’s held CSM, CSP, PMP, SPC and CSQE certifications.
 Of more note, he’s taught and mentored many, many hundreds of people fundamental and advanced agile development skills in corporate, university and non-profit settings.

 In service to his community Scott was founder and first President of Agile Austin, co-Chair of Keep Austin Agile 2018, President of Austin Software Process Improvement Network, Chair of the PMI Technical Local Interest Group and a member of several other non-profit boards.

 When not thinking about how to build better software, faster, he tells stories to children and adults of all ages.
 Previously recognized by the Texas Commission for the Arts, he’s told stories in diverse venues to audiences large and small, but stories around a campfire are still his favorite.
 Counter-intuitively, he feels honored to be an award winning liar, having placed second in two contests.
 And, to close, no lie, he’s a Distinguished Toastmaster!